How do I know if my pet needs to see a doctor?

 Proper Pain Control: We now know that pets experience pain in much the way that we do.
 Proper pain control involves not only anesthesia, but also a variety of additional medications given for the sole purpose of relieving operative pain.
 In addition, we send home pain medication for an average of 3 days after some surgery.

-Temperature Control: We use a pad and sometimes a heating disc to maintain the body temperature of your pet while under anesthesia.
+Temperature Control: We use a pad and a Forced Air Animal Warmer to maintain the body temperature of your pet while under anesthesia.
 This allows us to keep our patient’s temperature regulated during the surgery, providing safer, smoother recoveries.
 We also use warmed blankets in the kennel after surgical and dental procedures.

 Precision Instruments: Our instruments are top of the line surgical instruments.
 This means there is less chance of an instrument slipping and causing unnecessary blood loss during surgery.

 Precision Suture Material: We carry a varied supply of different materials in different sizes that are suitable for different procedures and different size pets.

 IV Catheters: High risk patients receiving deep general anesthesia have an IV Catheter placed prior to anesthesia.
 This allows us to administer medications more comfortably to your pet, and provides us access to a vein should an emergency arise during anesthesia.
 During anesthesia, they will receive IV fluids.
 These fluids will be administered to help maintain blood pressure, provide internal organ support, and to help keep the pets from becoming dehydrated.

 Emergency Drugs: We keep a supply of the most advanced emergency drugs available.
 These are very expensive to keep on hand, but allow us to be more prepared in case a blood loss emergency arises.